openemr/host-openemr-on-aws-fargate/README.md

 5. Studio Classic (will reach end of maintenance on December 31st 2024)<br />![alt text](./docs/studio_classic.png)
 6. MLFlow<br />![alt text](./docs/MLFlow.png)

+### Administering Access to the Environment

+Access is controlled to the serverless analytics environment by AWS IAM.
+All of the functionality above requires IAM permissions and this functionality can be entirely or partially removed by restricting these permissions.
+Good documentation regarding best practices for IAM management as it relates to Sagemaker can be found [here](https://docs.aws.amazon.com/whitepapers/latest/sagemaker-studio-admin-best-practices/permissions-management.html).

 # Automating DNS Setup

 Note: to use SES with OpenEMR to send emails you will need to follow [the documentation from AWS to take your account out of SES sandbox mode](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html) (when you create an AWS account it starts out in sandbox mode by default).